 Reset 120 day RDS Grace period on 2016 and 2019

-For the exercise of resetting the 120 day grace period for the RDS role, the registry editor is your friend and makes this process easy.
+For resetting the 120 day grace period for the RDS role, the registry editor is your friend and makes this process easy.
 Before we begin, there are a couple of disclaimers to make here.
 Editing the registry can result in totally destroying a Windows system, so proceed with any low-level registry edits with caution.
-If you are working with a virtual machine, it is always a good practice to create a quick snapshot of the Windows virtual machine before you begin.
+Creating a quick snapshot of the Windows virtual machine before you begin is always a good practice if you are working with a virtual machine.

 To reset the grace period, there are actually just 3 steps involved: